openedx/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

 ========================

 .. note::
- If learners receive :ref:`weekly course highlight messages<Weekly Course Highlight Message>`, they do not receive this upgrade reminder.
+ If learners receive :ref:`course highlight messages <Course Highlight Message>`, they do not receive this upgrade reminder.

 EdX sends the following message 19 days after a learner enrolls in a course or